MSIA/2021-msia423-Fei-Lanqi-project/README.md

 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
 │
-├── references/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │